Michelle Avila, P/T Intern and P/T Temporary Program Assistant

 303-292-4115 ext.
 105

-Ms. Shikes has been with El Centro for 5 years, she first joined in February 2011 as Interim Executive Director.
-In 2012 she and the Board made the decision to implement a co-leader model in which she would become the Chief Operating Officer and Marco Nunez the Executive Director.
-This model launched El Centro into its next phase of development and by July 2015, Ms. Shikes naturally stepped into the role of Executive Director after Marco announced his relocation to New Mexico.
+Ms. Shikes has been with El Centro for 6 years, she first joined in February 2011 as Interim Executive Director.
+In 2012 she and the Board made the decision to implement a co-leader model in which she would become the Chief Operating Officer.
+This model launched El Centro into its next phase of development and by July 2015, Ms. Shikes naturally stepped into the role of Executive Director.
 During her time at El Centro she has developed a keen understanding of the role that worker centers play locally and nationally and has been instrumental in developing partnerships with a community of funders and ally organizations to build capacity for El Centro.
 She has extensive experience both as a manager, fundraiser and a consultant for a variety of nonprofit organizations, and served as Executive Director for both Intercambio de Comunidades Denver and the Rise School of Denver.
 Previously she worked 8 years at Family Star, Inc. where her position evolved from bilingual office manager to Acting Executive Director and then Associate Director.
 She spent three years living in San Jose, Costa Rica working for the Institute for Central American Development Studies.
 She possesses a Bachelors degree in Foreign Languages from Pitzer College, in Claremont, CA, and a Masters in Public Administration from the University of Colorado Denver where her focus area was Nonprofit Management.